 Once you've checked the box beside each user that you would like to use the Microsoft 365 calendar sync, select Save to finalize your changes.

 Once the users have been enabled, you can modify sync settings to suit your firm's needs.
 On the Sync Settings tab, scroll down to locate the Event Settings section.
-Within this section, you can modify settings by toggling off and on the different event setting options.
+Within this section, you can modify settings by toggling the different event setting options on and off.
 The options available are as follows:

 Sync Internal Events: An internal event is one that’s only attended by team members who are also Practifi users.
 Enable this setting if your firm uses Practifi as an internal business management solution.